joreilly1993/odin-rock-paper-scissors/README.md

 This was my first attempt at actually building anything using Javascript.
 This project reinforced my ability to write functions, if/else statements and it helped me to think and problem solve more like a programmer.

+This rps-ui branch was created to add a new feature to my rock paper scissors game.
+The feature is a complete user interface that allows the player to click buttons to play the game rather than using the console.